eriklinde/primitive_web_scraper/README.md

 Exit out of the Cron editor, and sit back and wait---Cron will now run your program every half hour.
 Note that we are instructing Cron to run our program using the Python interpreter located in our Virtual Environment directory (i.e. `venv/bin/python`).

+Check back to make sure that indeed Cron is doing its job.
+I found that while my Cron jobs seemed to run, my database wasn't updating, so let's troubleshoot that.
+Just like when you run a program and it creates output for you (for example, in the form of error messages in case something goes wrong, or debugging statements you may have inserted as `print()` statements inside your code), you can log the output from all Cron jobs and then inspect those logs to decipher what is going on.
+Let's therefore modify our Cron jobs to collect any and all output to a logfile.
+Modify the command above to read as follows:

+     0,30 * * * * /home/erik/primitive_web_scraper/venv/bin/python /home/erik/primitive_web_scraper/scrape.py >> /home/erik/primitive_web_scraper/cron_log.txt 2>&1

+Then, let's inspect the cron log `cron_log.txt`, where we find the following:

+    ***ERROR*** something went wrong:
+    attempt to write a readonly database

+Looks like our database might be read-only---let's inspect its permissions:

+    -rw-r--r--  1 root root 3072 Feb 23 23:40 npr.db

+Let's change ownership of the database as follows:

+    sudo chown erik:erik npr.db

+That then takes care of our problem.
+Note that you may or may not have run into this problem on your own.

 # Setting up a Flask web server

 Note: this will be an extremely brief tutorial to Flask, a lightweight web framework.